-- Demonstrate gender transformative and responsible agribusiness investments for smallholders, in particular women in the selected value chains of palm oil and aquaculture
+- Working with frontrunning companies to demonstrate gender transformative and responsible agribusiness models for small-scale producers, in particular women in the value chains of rice and seafood (shrimp aquaculture);

-- Programme name: Gender Transformative and Responsible Agribusiness Investments in South East Asia (GRAISEA)
+- Name: Gender Transformative and Responsible Agribusiness Investments in South East Asia, second phase (GRAISEA2)